-- L13.1 Without affecting the officer's rights under the FW Act, an excess officer has the right under Section J to appeal any decision taken in relation to the officer's eligibility for benefits under subclause L4.6, L9 -and, the amount of such benefits, or the amount payable by way of income maintenance under clause L10 -. - L13.2 An excess officer who received a notice of involuntary redundancy under clause L9.5 has the right under Section J to appeal the decision.
+- L13.1 Without affecting the officer's rights under the FW Act, an excess officer has the right under I5.2 to appeal any decision taken in relation to the officer's eligibility for benefits under clause L4.6, clause L9 -and, the amount of such benefits, or the amount payable by way of income maintenance under clause L10 -. - L13.2 .An excess officer who received a notice of involuntary redundancy under clause L9.5 has the right under section J to appeal the decision.